exposit/katamoiran/_posts/2017-02-20-the-calypso-compendium.md

 * A few techniques I use to keep my games' plots "on track".
 * Around 15 pages of character options which, with the exception of the Secrets, can be used with Lady Blackbird.
 * Six scenarios in the style of *Starfarer*, including paranormal romance, superheroes, high fantasy, low fantasy, science fiction, and paranormal mystery.
+* A handful of actor creation generators from Pythia that I use all the time.
+* The distilled down scene structures from *6 Against the Dark, *6 Days to Adventure* and *6 Feet Under*.

 Obviously this is a draft and still very much in playtesting, because there is totally no way I could test all this material by myself.
 But it's pretty reflective of how I personally am solo gaming right now.

-Any and all feedback is welcome!
+Any and all feedback is welcome and solicited.
+Would love any playtests and proofreading and just general advice!